Holly Society of America

 We have lectures by a variety of experts, a holly sprig competition, a plant auction, and an awards banquet.
-These meetings attract attendees from across the United States and as far away as the Republic of Korea, France, Belgium, and England.
+These meetings attract attendees from across the United States and as far away as the Republic of Korea, France, Belgium, England, and China.

 Holly Auction and Cutting Exchange

 The Holly society sponsors a lively holly auction and cutting exchange at its Annual Meeting.
 The auction provides an opportunity for participants to add to their holly collections while contributing to the Holly Society and its Research Fund with their tax deductible purchases.

 The cutting exchange offers selections of unusual species and varieties of Ilex from around the world and not readily available elsewhere.
 All plants for the auction and cutting exchange are donated by Society members.

 The Holly Society of America, Inc. became the International Cultivation Registration Authority for cultivated Ilex in 1958 by appointment from the International Commission for Nomenclature of Cultivated Plants of the International Union of Biological Sciences.
 The Holly Society publishes descriptions of newly registered hollies in the Holly Society Journal as well as a list of registered cultivars.